 The Sweetwater Police Department (SPD) received 38 calls for service, issued four citations and made no arrests on Sept.
 27, 2012.

 Calls for service:

-The Nolan County Sheriff's Office (NCSO) had nine calls for service, served no civil papers and made one arrest on Sept.
-12, 2012.
+The Nolan County Sheriff's Office (NCSO) had 10 calls for service, served no civil papers and made three arrests on Sept.
+27, 2012.